 Social journalist are the ones who click photographs for sharing on messaging apps and social media sites.
 These are the ones who prefer to buy a mobile phone for photography rather than a good camera.
 Every photograph undergoes tonnes of filters and then gets shared.
 Lack of ‘oohs’ and ‘ahs’ (read as likes) is the single most demotivating factor.

-XYZ Photography (copyrighted) – This is recent crop of photographers.
+XYZ Photography (copyrighted) – This is a recent crop of photographers.
 With the ease of sharing photos, these friends of ours, have a dedicated page for photography.
-Usually its their own name suffixed by the word photography.
+Usually, it is their own name suffixed by the word photography.
 XYZ photography (substitute XYZ by the name of your photographer friend) along with a prominent watermark on photographs, is their hallmark.
 The photographs are usually average to look at and sometimes with prominent distractions.
 However, the likes and comments by followers is a huge boost for their ego.
 Most such photographers end up with stagnancy in their skill.

 Photoshoppers – No, these are not shopping for photos.
 These are the ones who rely on photo-editing programs to enhance whatever they… ahem… click.
-Photoshop being one of the most commonly misused tool for this, this breed of ours are called photoshoppers.
+Photoshop is one of the most commonly misused tools for this, this breed of ours is called photoshoppers.
 If you happen to see photographs with ghastly bright colors, dark obvious vignettes, selective coloring, or weird vintage effects like sepia, then these are the photoshoppers.
 (Photography getting lost to Photo-editing)

 Postcarders – These click the photographs most likely to be seen on the postcards.
 The photographs are beautiful, full of color and impact.
 Technical errors are few.
 Their photographs earn the maximum wows and likes from friends and family.
-Postcarders are always considered as photographers who somehow could not become famous.
+Postcarders are always considered ‘photographers who somehow could not become famous’.
 Every great photographer passes through this phase.